-MES currently has around 35 FTE academic staff and about 750 students who are studying on a range of programmes from BEng/MEng through MSc to EngD/PhD.
-We offer four strong professionally accredited undergraduate programmes in Mechanical Engineering, Biomedical Engineering, Aerospace Engineering and Automotive Engineering.
-All of the programmes have the option of a year of Professional Training.
+MES currently has around 33 FTE academic staff and about 700 students who are studying on a range of programmes from BEng/MEng through MSc to EngD/PhD.
+We offer four strong professionally accredited undergraduate programmes in Mechanical Engineering, Automotive Engineering, Biomedical Engineering and Aerospace Engineering.
 The programmes are supported by a range of well-equipped laboratories and computer suites, including a new Engineering Design Centre, incorporating our very successful Formula Student activity.
-The Department, and its degree programmes, are rated in the top 10 in the UK league tables.
+The Department, and its degree programmes, are rated in the top 10 in the UK league tables and top 100 in the Shanghai Global Ranking of Academic Subjects for 2016

-Research is highly rated and is carried out in four Centres: Aerodynamics & Environmental Flow (A&EF), Automotive Engineering, Biomedical Engineering and Engineering Materials.
+Research is highly rated and is carried out in four Centres: Aerodynamics & Environmental Flow (A&EF), Automotive Engineering, Biomedical Engineering and Engineering Structures & Materials.

-Aerodynamics and Environment Flow, is the largest of the four research Centres in MES, addressing challenges in aeronautical, environmental and industrial aerodynamics, including turbulent flows, turbo-machinery, wind energy, novel propulsion, advanced flow sensors and design optimisation.
-The group includes the Rolls-Royce supported Thermo-Fluid Systems University Technology Centre, which specialises in advanced computer modelling of turbomachinery for aeroengine and power generation, and the Environmental Flow (EnFlo) laboratory, which is part of the NERC National Centre for Atmospheric Science.
-EnFlo provides a nationally unique resource for studying (i) a wide range of environmentally important flow and dispersion problems, (ii) wind power and associated meteorology.
-Other research activities include aero-thermal aspects for electric propulsion systems, development of advanced flow sensors, and multi-disciplinary design optimisation.
+Aerodynamics and Environment Flow, is the largest of the four research Centres in MES, with interests in aeronautical and environmental aerodynamics, turbulent flows, turbomachinery, wind power.
+The group includes the Rolls-Royce supported Thermo-Fluid Systems University Technology Centre, which specialises in advanced computer modelling of turbomachinery for aeroengine and power generation, and the Environmental Flow Research Centre (EnFlo), which is an NERC National Centre for Atmospheric Science Facility.
+EnFlo houses two major large-scale facilities that, together with four other wind tunnels, provide a nationally unique resource for studying (i) a wide range of environmentally important flow and dispersion problems, (ii) wind power and associated meteorology.
 Research is funded by EPSRC, NERC, InnovateUK, Rolls Royce, Airbus and other public- and private-sector sources.